fhsjaagshs/mystic/readme.markdown

 `self.function_sql` - Symbol and Array of arguments
 Generates SQL to execute a function/procedure `Model.function_sql :do_something, "param_one", "param_two", "param_three"`

+### The code

+When you're perusing the code, you'll see it's truly idiomatic and has few comments.
+Keep it that way.

+Some of the comments you'll see are:
+`MIXED_ARGS` - Takes args like so: `t.serial :id, :unique, :other => "opts", :primary_key`.
+Quite mixed, eh?

 TODO
 -